flpm-workshop/flpm-workshop.github.io/_pages/submission.md

 ## Submission guidelines
 Authors should submit original, unpublished research papers.
 All papers must not simultaneously be submitted to another journal or conference.
 There is only one type of submissions:

-* Full Paper submissions have a maximum of 12 pages.
+* Full Paper submissions have a maximum of 12 pages (including references).

 Authors should follow the Springer formatting for Lecture Notes on Computer Science as indicated here:
 [http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)